-Recent indications are that the iHunch is now the biggest spinal problem in the computer-savvy world.
+Recent indications are that the iHunch is now the biggest upper spinal problem in the computer-savvy world.
 Statistically, one in every six people reading this will have acute pain in their upper back or neck, or headaches coming from the neck - right now.
-And everyone knows someone who’s hunched and sore.
-It’s a tsunami - there is a good Wikipedia article on the iHunch.
+And everyone knows someone who’s hunched and sore - it’s a tsunami.
+Wikipedia has a good article on the iHunch.

-So ergonomics, standing desks, etc. don’t help much with this problem.
+So ergonomics, standing desks, etc. don’t help much with this particular common problem.
 What you can do is treat and look after your spine so it’ll handle lots of hunching - over phones or computers or anything else.
-That’s what the Backpod and its home programme of stretching, strengthening, massage and posture are for.
+That’s what the Backpod and its home program of stretching, strengthening, massage and posture are for.

 You need to deal to each part of the problem - it’s the collection that works.
-The simple home programme is in the Backpod’s user guide, and also as videos on this page (see below).
+The simple home program is in the Backpod’s user guide, and there's a PDF of that near the bottom of this page.
+It's also presented as videos on this page (see just below).
 The reasons why the Backpod itself is also needed are explained on the BACKPOD page.